modulators and their lighting regulations.

 is written, I believe that modulated LED headlights will

-What will happen is that the LED modulators will be built to do this...or, the law will be changed...or both.
-Section (f) will be changed, or, assumed to mean that it is only for incandescent lamps.
+What will happen is that the LED modulators will be built to do this...or, the law will be changed...or both, or the modulators that do not comply will simply get away with not complying, as no one will much care.
+Section (f) will be, perhaps, changed, or, assumed to mean that it is only for incandescent lamps.

 preliminary tests have been done on this effect, using various